Kaiyados/StreamPopups/README.md

 ### Setup

 ##### Hosting (Optional)
 I've done everything I can to make this work right away.
-However, you can't just open the example.html in a browser and it work (that depends on the browser).
-Most browsers won't natively interpret the javascript.
-They may not even render the styles correctly.
-So it has to be hosted locally.
+However, sometimes you can't just open the example.html in a browser and it work.
+However, please check update 5/13/2018 below.
+Through some testing (with OBS at least) you can use "Local file" in a Browser source and it should work without a web server.

+Sometimes, however, some browsers won't interpret javascript out of the box.
+So it may have to be hosted locally.
 Again, my video should help with this.
 Here are some tools to help:

 WAMP http://www.wampserver.com/en/
 IIS Express https://www.microsoft.com/en-us/download/details.aspx?id=48264